Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: RSP Performance Analysis

-In Fig.~\ref{fig:rmse_FL}(a), we benchmark the range detection performance of the single precision floating point (SPFL) WL on the MPSoC with the double precision floating point (DPFL) WL in PS or MATLAB.
-The RMSE of both the MPSoC and MATLAB approaches is nearly identical for all targets and SNRs, validating the functional correctness of the proposed hardware architectures for range estimation.
+\textbf{Radar Localization Metrics:} In Fig.~\ref{fig:rmse_FL}(a), we benchmark the range detection performance of the single precision floating point (SPFL) WL on the MPSoC with the double precision floating point (DPFL) WL in PS or MATLAB for LOS conditions.
+The RMSE of both the MPSoC and MATLAB approaches is nearly identical for all targets and system SNRs, validating the functional correctness of the proposed hardware architectures for range estimation.
 The results show that the RMSE is well below 0.5\% for the first (or strongest) target for all SNRs.
 The RMSE degrades for the second and third targets.
-However, even here, the RMSE improves with the increase in SNR as expected.
-The poorer performance for the weaker targets is due to two reasons: First, the third detected target is likely to have a lower peak amplitude compared to the second detected target which will have a lower amplitude than the first target due to the nature of the algorithm; Second, due to the superposition of the returns from multiple targets, the CLEAN algorithm can never fully remove the contributions of the dominant scatterer in equation \eqref{eq:clean2}.
+However, even here, the RMSE decreases with the increase in SNR as expected.
+The poorer performance for the weaker targets is due to multiple reasons: First, the third detected target is likely to have a lower peak amplitude compared to the second detected target which will have a lower amplitude than the first target due to the nature of the algorithm; Second, the weaker targets may lie within the main lobe of the stronger targets; Finally, due to the superposition of the returns from multiple targets, the CLEAN algorithm can never fully remove the contributions of the dominant scatterer in equation \eqref{eq:clean2}.
 This will result in error propagation across the iterations of the algorithm.
 The degradation becomes significant at low SNR.
 Numerically, the RMSE is lower than 0.5\% for SNR higher than -5dB and 5 dB for the second and third targets, respectively.
 In Fig.~\ref{fig:rmse_FL}(b), we compare the azimuth detection performance of both approaches.
 We observe similar behavior for SNR and multiple targets.
 In both cases, we have used a single packet to estimate the range and azimuth of all targets.
 Next, we compare the RMSE in Doppler velocity estimation in Fig.~\ref{fig:rmse_FL}(c).
 There is no difference between the two approaches validating the functional correctness of the complete RSP architecture, including iterative CLEAN algorithm, peak search, point spread response generation, and MUSIC realized on the MPSoC.